krzysiekbienias/Notebook/draft_materials/transition_doc.md

 # T-Copula method
 ## Orca poplation
-The issue is that in STAGING.TRADE_INFO we don’t have populated security_id apart from 3 Bond trades.
-Because of that we need to again extract them from TWP data base, like we did for Kronos.
+The issue is that in STAGING.TRADE_INFO, the security_id field is not populated, except for three bond trades.
+As a result, we need to extract the data again from the TWP database, similar to the approach used for Kronos.